lovell/sharp/docs/api-operation.md

 If no angle is provided, it is determined from the EXIF data.
 Mirroring is supported and may infer the use of a flip operation.

-The use of `rotate` implies the removal of the EXIF `Orientation` tag, if any.
+The use of `rotate` without an angle will remove the EXIF `Orientation` tag, if any.

 Only one rotation can occur per pipeline.
 Previous calls to `rotate` in the same pipeline will be ignored.